frommberger/mobile4D-docs/ui.rst

 Avoid numbers
 ^^^^^^^^^^^^^
-Numbers, if crowdsourced, are rarely correct, and rather estimates. mobile4D tries to avoid people to have to give exact number, but rather used text-free interfaces, as the flood-height picker.
+Numbers, if crowdsourced, are rarely correct, and rather estimates. mobile4D tries to avoid people to have to give exact numbers, but rather used text-free interfaces, as the flood-height picker.

 Exploit prior knowledge
 ^^^^^^^^^^^^^^^^^^^^^^^
+Already gathered knowledge should be used to help system use.
+Example: "popular" diseases should appear in a dropdown menu to not have people typing "malaria" each time again.

+**Implementation:** The app uses autocomplete over already entered fields.
+Actually, this is not implemented for any disaster type.
+(Autocomplete is not great anyway.)

 Transparency on data quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Chose the right input at the right time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^